ACFIP Newsletter

 Those who seek the light are merely covering their eyes.

 The light is in them now.
-Enlightenment is but a recognition, not a
+Enlightenment is but a recognition, not a change at all.

 A Course in Miracles.
 Lesson 188